 Kerry Blue Terrier

 Spirited and strong-willed Kerry Blue Terriers are lively companions who are devoted to their family.
-Though tenacious, they're intelligent and hard-working—they just need the right motivation.
-Kerries aren't ideal for first-time dog owners due to their stubborn nature.
-A Kerry needs a consistent owner who won't get walked all over.
+Though tenacious, they’re intelligent and hard-working—they just need the right motivation.
+Kerries aren’t ideal for Pro Tips: Are You Ready for a Dog? due to their stubborn nature.
+A Kerry needs a consistent owner who won’t be walked all over.
 Kerries are energetic dogs who were bred for hard work—their intelligence and energy makes them ideal for agility, herding, and other high-impact activities.
 An only-dog residence is often best for this occasionally scrappy breed.
 Though an act in Parliament worked to recognize the Irish Blue Terrier as the national dog of Ireland, the bill was never enacted.
 Legends about the breed are still shared throughout Ireland and elsewhere.

 The Kerry Blue Terrier may also be called the Irish Blue Terrier or simply Kerry Blue or Kerry.
 In Ireland, they're referred to as the Blue Terrier, or Brocaire Gorm.